XiaotaoChen/model-quantization/README.md

 `config.xxxx` is the configuration file, which contains network architecture, quantization related and training related parameters.
 For more about the supported options, refer [config.md](./doc/config.md) and the `config` subfolder.

+Sometime the training is time-consuming. `start_on_terminate.sh` can be used to wait the process to terminate and start another round of training.

+Besides, `tools.py` provides many useful functions for debug / verbose / model convert.
+Refer [tools.md](./doc/tools.md) for detailed usage.

 ## Algorithms